-While structures of individual protein-protein complexes have provided an excellent resource to interpret the effect of disease-associated mutations on individual interactions, the system properties of the network have also aided in understanding the effect of these mutations.
 Proteins that are highly interconnected in PPI networks (hubs) are under strong negative selection constraints while proteins at the periphery of the network are under positive selection in humans \cite{maybe see Kim et al, 2007 paper in PNAS}.
 Proteins that are more central in an integrated “multinet” formed by pooling biological networks from different context (PPI, metabolic, post-translational modification, GRN, etc.) are under negative selection within human populations \cite{PMID:23505346}.
 In agreement with this, perturbations to hub proteins are more likely to be associated with diseases than non-hub proteins \cite{}.
 The PPI networks are organized in a modular fashion as proteins associated with the same function are more likely to interact with one another \cite{} and proteins associated with similar diseases tend to occur within the same module \cite{}.
 The system properties of the network have also been useful in interpreting how the human proteome is robust even in the presence of a large number of deleterious variants within healthy individuals. [[JC2ANS150715: maybe a sentence about compensatory mutations and/or redundant pathways?]] [[ANS2JC: modified next sentence]] Most deleterious variants observed in healthy individuals occur on peripheral regions of the interactome, and have marginal effects on the interactome either due to compensatory mutations or due to the interactome’s redundant nature \cite{PMID:25261458}.
 Meanwhile, cancer-associated somatic deleterious variations occur in the internal regions of the interactome and tend to have larger structural consequences on the PPI network.
+The interactome provides a good framework to measure the harmful effects of a variant.
+As shown in figure 4, deleterious mutations can either lead to the removal of a node (nonfunctioning protein) or the removal of an edge (a single PPI is lost).